• Skip to main content

 Sausage and tomato rice

-In this Philippines, this sausage, egg and rice dish might be called chosilog — a portmanteau of chorizo, sinangag (fried rice) and itlog (egg).
-Among the countless variants of silog dishes, chosilog is probably one of the least ubiquitous.
-The reason?
+In the Philippines, this sausage, egg and rice dish might be called chosilog — a portmanteau of chorizo, sinangag (fried rice) and itlog (egg).

 Sausage and tomato rice